x00tex/hackTheBox/Boxes/linux/Retired/secret/README.md

 ![](screenshots/drop-privs.png)

-* If bianry is owned by root but dropped his privilege while executing before calling coredump.
+* If binary is owned by root but dropped his privilege while executing before calling coredump.
 This cause dumped file owned by that low privilege user.

 I done the 2 tests in my test environment and check if core file dropped the permissions if binary dropped his permission before enabling coredump.